smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 AMF-SMF is a part of 5G Core Architecture responsible for `Session Management(SMF)` and `Access and Mobility Management(AMF)` Functions - it establishes sessions and manages date plane packages.

-The CERA `AMF-SMF` component is deployed on `CERA 5G Central Office (cera_5g_co)` node and communicates with UPF and dUPF, so they must be deployed and configured before `AMF-SMF`.
+The CERA `AMF-SMF` component is deployed on `CERA 5G Central Office` node and communicates with UPF and dUPF, so they must be deployed and configured before `AMF-SMF`.

-It is deployed as a POD - during deployment of OpenNESS with CERA 5G Central Office flavor automatically.
+It is deployed as a POD - during deployment of OpenNESS with `cera_5g_central_office` flavor automatically.

 #### Deployment
 #### Prerequisites